hardlyneutral/buddypress-registration-groups/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.2.0 =
+* New minor version!
+Includes internationalization.
+No changes to core functionality.
+Safe to upgrade.

 = 1.1.3 =
 * Maintenance release.
 Tested plugin as functional with both WordPress 4.9.2 and BuddyPress 2.9.2.
 Safe to upgrade.